Cauchy-Schwarz Regularized Autoencoder: Background

-As a whole the VAE can be considered a maximum likelihood-based approach to learn the parameters, where the goal is to maximize the likelihood of the model (first term of~\eqref{eq:elbo}).
+From a maximum likelihood perspective, VAE can be seen as an approach to maximize the likelihood of the model.
+This equates to the first term of~\eqref{eq:elbo}.
 The maximization is regularized by a KL term between approximate posterior and prior (second term of~\eqref{eq:elbo}).
 Motivated by this loss-centric view to minimize the divergence between approximate posterior and prior we diverge from the variational inference principle and propose a constrained optimization objective with the Cauchy-Schwarz divergence to compute the divergence between GMMs analytically.